lenkie-code/lenkie-data-analysis-assessment/README.md

 # Lenkie SQL Assessment

 Lenkie allows customers to make payments to their suppliers through our dashboard.
-Customers have multiple payment options, for this assessment, analyse the dataset provided to you that contains all payments processed using our Credit Facility product.
+Customers have multiple payment options, for this assessment, analyse the dataset provided to you that contains payments processed using our Credit Facility product.

 ### Credit Facility